 Dr Andrew Kehoe

-Andrew was approached by the advertising agency Grey London to work as a linguistic consultant on a product launch campaign by Procter & Gamble, manufacturer of a new range of fragrances licensed under the Puma brand.
+Andrew has worked as linguistic consultant to the Grey London advertising agency on a product launch campaign by Procter & Gamble, manufacturer of a new range of fragrances licensed under the Puma brand.
 The campaign was targeted at consumers aged 14-25 and aimed to raise awareness of the new product through a social media campaign.
 The agency’s idea was to allow consumers to write a message to a friend, which would then be translated into a video showing dance moves related to the content of the message.
 Andrew’s specific task was to determine which words were likely to occur most frequently in social media communication between young people.
 This research fed into the Dance Dictionary website, accompanied by television advertisements across Europe.
-Andrew is currently exploring further opportunities for commercial engagement.